 He thought that because he could look something up on a paint brand’s website it would be correct.
 As many of you who have followed me on various decorating and paint forums know, my opinion is the paint industry, in general, is the last place on earth you’re going to find color expertise.
 They have paint expertise out the wazoo and you should absolutely trust their guidance about paint chemistry, but they have repeatedly proven to me over the course of more than a decade that they are not what I consider to be color experts.

 I have never met anybody in a paint store that could answer the tough color questions; zero luck with answers to anything beyond basic color theory and color scheme stuff, especially no luck asking about LRV.
-Trust me, for the past 11 years I have asked on a regular basis just for fun, just to see what they’d say.
+For the past 11 years I have asked on a regular basis just to see what they’d say.

 Back to the bungalow on the beach.
 Thinking something had changed since the last time I checked out the LRVs for that paint brand, I followed the link shared by my client.
 Nope.
 They were still wrong.
 The unnamed paint company made a common mistake by listing a value called CIE L* instead of LRV.
 CIE L* is a lightness value from the CIE L*a*b* color space which is an industry standard color space.
 I have to give them credit, however.
 Even though their document was titled “Light Reflectance Values”, they had the column of values correctly labeled as L*.
 It’s the “L” that throws people because logically they think CIE L* must mean LRV.
 (It doesn’t)